 The Rain Comes Down

 This is a rewrite of the original draft, which remains private.
-This post has been redacted to protect the innocent.
+This piece has been redacted to protect the innocent.
 I wish I could give you more.
 Maybe someday.

 In May 1984, I recorded a series of audio tapes intended to express the complexities of my life in college.
 They are less expressive and more self-indulgent than I hoped at the time.